spaceskyentist/coding_setup_srshaver/step3_config_git.md

-# Configuring Git/GitHub in VS Code (Optional, but useful!)
+# Configuring Git/GitHub in VS Code 😸
+Optional, but useful!

 ## Step 1: Download and Install Git
 1. Open Terminal and run: